znsio/specmatic-documentation/documentation/soap.md

 We can declare these common pieces in the background section.
 These declarations get inherited by all scenarios in the contract file.

-In this example, we have two APIs.
+In the following example, we have two APIs.
 The first API returns the data on a pet in the pet store's inventory for a given pet id.
 The second API returns a list of invoice ids representing expenses incurred by the pet store for a given pet id.

 We can start with the following contract: